Warp and weft: As metaphor

-The expression warp and weft (also warp and woof and woof and warp) is used metaphorically the way fabric is; e.g., "the warp and woof of a student's life" equates to "the fabric of a student's life".
-Warp and weft are sometimes used even more generally in literature to describe the basic dichotomy of the world we live in, as in, up/down, in/out, black/white, Sun/Moon, yin/yang, etc. The expression is also used similarly for the underlying structure upon which something is built.
-The terms warp and woof are also found in some English translations of the Bible in the discussion of mildews found in cloth materials in Leviticus 13:48–59.
+The expression warp and weft (also warp and woof) is used metaphorically the way the word fabric might be; for instance, "the warp and woof of a student's life" equates to "the fabric of a student's life".
+The expression is also used similarly for the underlying structure upon which something is built.

+The expression "warp and weft" is sometimes used even more generally in literature to describe perceived basic dichotomies of the world in which one lives, e.g., the dichotomies of up and down, in and out, black and white, sun and moon, yin and yang, etc.

+In other fields

 In computing, a warp is a block of parallel threads executed on a GPU or similar SIMD device.